objectionary/speco/README.md

 * For each object, for each of its specialized/polymorphic versions, create a `with-*` attribute that would returns a new object for the current version.
 The current state of the object should be deeply copied into the new object.

 Rule 4:
+* Search for all fence attributes, that reference to the `memory` wrapper object;
+* Create copies of these attributes, modifying them so that tuple with the object it returned before and the "parent" object is returned.

+Rule 5:
+* Replace accessing the parent object with creating an intermediate tuple object and getting its first element.

+Rule 6:
+* Replace calls of the "parent" object (all except the first one) with calls of the second elements of intermediate tuples in the order in the program.
+Later this should be replaced by using EOG.

+Rule 7:
+* Modify the `*-as-tuple` attribute so that it returns a new object instead of changing itself by using the `with-*` attribute.

 ## How to Contribute